 Day 3: Batang Ai National Park

 About a 5-hour drive from Kuching is Batang Ai National Park.
 On the way we will stop at local markets and other special locations important to the people of Sarawak.
 Once we arrive at Batang Ai, we will travel by boat across the reservoir and here will be the best chances to see wild orangutans.
 The jungle here is pristine and full of wildlife and amazing plants.
 We will arrive late in the day and we will be staying just outside the park at a jungle lodge, which is primitive but nice.

 This day is the start of our 3-day trek in the jungle to find birds, wildlife and orangutans.
 Most of the trekking is on a scale of "moderate" difficulty, but because the trails can be muddy and slippery, you will need to be in good physical shape and cable of handling the terrain.
 You need to be a good hiker, who can carry their own gear in a backpack.
 Along the way there are bugs and leaches.
 This is what many would call a trip of a lifetime, hiking through the Borneo jungle.
 The daily hikes are about 3 - 4 hours on the trail.
 We will stay deep in the rainforest at a jungle base camp.
 There is a 640 foot elevation gain to get to this camp.

 Day 5: Batang Ai National Park

 The Batang Ai area is home to the most significant population of wild orangutan in Sarawak.
 There are opportunities to spot pig-tailed macaques, hornbills and a variety of other birds as well.
-It may be humid and hot in the jungle but there is plenty of refreshing clear water as well.
-Swim in the waterfall or the river to cool off.
+It may be humid and hot in the jungle but there is plenty of refreshing clear water as well: swim in the waterfalls or the river to cool off.
 Many lowland bird species reside at Batang Ai: Garnet Pitta, Rail Babbler and Bulwer’s Pheasant.
 Lodging will be a second night at the base camp.